dwrobel/flatcam/README.md

 - finished added a Tool Table for Tool SolderPaste
 - working on multi tool solder paste dispensing
 - finished the Edit -> Preferences defaults section
-- finished the UI, created the postprocessor file template
+- finished the UI, created the preprocessor file template
 - finished the multi-tool solder paste dispensing: it will start using the biggest nozzle, fill the pads it can, and then go to the next smaller nozzle until there are no pads without solder.

 19.02.2019